-It’s even worse to realize that most of these dogs and cats die simply because shelters don’t have resources to accommodate them.
+It’s not easy to think about the number of pets dying every year in animal shelters.
+It’s even worse to realize that most of these dogs and cats die simply because shelters don’t have the resources to accommodate them.
 They are not sick.
 They do not have behavioral issues.

-The time is NOW to provide a private facility to house and care for pets who cannot help themselves.
+The time is NOW to provide a private facility to house and care for needy pets who cannot help themselves.

 In taking this bold and much-needed step, NNPP will expand the work of local animal-loving heroes such as AWL, nonprofit rescue groups, and concerned individuals by providing a compassionate alternative for healthy, adoptable pets.

-Only by building a private shelter can we combat the Northern Neck’s persistent and tragic problems of sick and maltreated pets, strays, and dumped and unwanted companion animals.
+Only by building a private shelter can we combat the Northern Neck’s persistent and tragic problems of sick and maltreated pets, strays, overpopulation, and dumped and unwanted companion animals.

 All homeless and unwanted animals want is to be loved again.
 This is the sad truth; they are waiting for someone to bring them home.